The Amstrad CPC (short for Colour Personal Computer) is a series of 8-bit home computers produced by Amstrad between 1984 and 1990.

 Joystick Controls Setup

 As usual for a "classic" computer, a keyboard is needed for optimum input control.
 Flight simulators or complex building simulations require a variety of key combinations.
 For further input we need a connected (real) keyboard or a Virtual Keyboard.
-This can be called with the Y-Button of your PAD (both lr-caprice32 and CapriceRPI)
+This can be called with the START+Y-Button of your PAD in lr-caprice32 (older versions < 4.5 make use of Y-Button only)

 When we talk about joysticks, these are directly interpreted as cursor inputs by the CPC.
 The fire button is displayed as